JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/08-Control-Flow-Typeclasses/13-Monoids-Reconsidered.md

 # Monoids Reconsidered

-The below table is a summarized version of something `cvlad` explained in the FP Slack channel.
+The below table is a summarized version of something `cvlad` explained:

 | When we want to compose... | ...and we don't need "empty" value, we use | ...and we do need "empty" value, we use |
 | - | - | - |